SixArm/gitconfig-settings/README.md

        path = ~/.gitconfig.d/rerere.txt
        path = ~/.gitconfig.d/user.txt

+## User personalization

+If you use the `user.txt` file, you will want to personalize it:

+    [user]
+      email = alice@example.com
+      name = Alice Anderson

+## GitHub personalization

+If you use GitHub and the `github.txt` file, you will want to personalize it:

+    [github]
+      user = alice
+      token = alice-token

+## Customization

+You can customize any of the file items by editing the file as you like.

-You can override any of items by adding your own item later in the file.
+You can also customize any of the file items by adding your own item later in your own gitconfig file.

-For example, to use our git log aliases and also override "git l" with your own definition:
+For example you can include our aliases then customize "git l" with your own definition:

     [include]
        path = ~/.gitconfig.d/alias.txt